 Decide early what types of products you will make:

 - Injectables and Sterile Products: Requires specialized aseptic manufacturing lines and advanced clean rooms.
-Biologics (like vaccines or monoclonal antibodies) fall here and need cell culture facilities, cold-chain capabilities, and higher regulatory scrutiny.
+Biologics like vaccines or monoclonal antibodies are examples of such biologics and necessitate stringent regulatory supervision along with cell culture facilities and cold-chain capabilities.

-- APIs vs Formulations: Some companies start by making APIs and sell to formulators.
-Others focus on finished dosage forms.
-API production can be less regulated if selling to other manufacturers (though global buyers often expect ISO/GMP standards).
+- APIs vs Formulations: Some companies begin by producing APIs and selling them to formulators, while others concentrate on finished dosage forms.
+Selling API production to other manufacturers tends to be less stringent in regulations (despite global purchasers fretting about GMP and ISO standards).

 7. Financial Planning, Startup Costs, and Funding